 This paper aims to forecast the adoption of sustainable energy in the state of Texas and how Winter Storm Uri may have affected the prior trends.
 In addition to forecasting the adoption of sustainable energy, the researchers will compare the current forecasting calculated in this paper to those done in prior studies to see how the forecasts have developed and evaluate how Winter Storm Uri and the following events have affected the prior calculations.

-Start of Literature review.

 2 Literature Review

 The transition from fossil fuels to clean and renewable energy sources has emerged as a promising solution to mitigate climate change's detrimental consequences.
 As the effects of climate change become increasingly apparent, the imperative of Texas to shift away from traditional energy sources towards sustainable alternatives grows ever more pressing.
 This review delves into the multi-faceted landscape of sustainable energy in Texas, encompassing renewable energy assessment, policy dynamics, infrastructure resilience, grid reliability, and the integration of cutting-edge technologies.
 It sheds light on the state's remarkable potential to lead the way in building cleaner, more reliable, and accessible energy systems for a sustainable future.

-In this comprehensive exploration, this paper discusses the harnessing of Texas' abundant solar and wind resources, examine the resilience of its energy infrastructure in the face of extreme weather events, investigate the catalytic role of government policies and incentives in the transition to sustainable energy, analyze the intricate balance between energy supply and demand, and delve into the latest advancements in sustainable energy technologies.
-By probing these diverse facets of sustainable energy, Texas seeks not only to safeguard its energy future but also to contribute to a global movement toward a more sustainable and resilient world.
+In this comprehensive exploration, this paper discusses the harnessing of Texas' abundant solar and wind resources, examines the resilience of its energy infrastructure in the face of extreme weather events, investigates the catalytic role of government policies and incentives in the transition to sustainable energy, analyze the intricate balance between energy supply and demand, and delve into the latest advancements in sustainable energy technologies.
+By probing these diverse facets of sustainable energy, Texas seeks to safeguard its energy future and contribute to a global movement toward a more sustainable and resilient world.
 Let's dive into the detailed sections that elaborate on each of these key points.

 2.1 On the Need to Reevaluate Forecasts So Soon